High School Basketball Standout Was Actually 25

-25-year-old Sidney Gilstrap-Portley successfully reimagined himself as a high school basketball star in an effort to escape a troubled home life according to an in-depth report by Sports Illustrated.
+Twenty-five-year-old Sidney Gilstrap-Portley successfully reimagined himself as a high school basketball star in an effort to escape a troubled home life, according to an in-depth report by Sports Illustrated.
 Gilstrap-Portley was arrested and charged last year for tampering with government documents in pursuit of his new identity as a high school student.

 Gilstrap-Portley told officials he was a Hurricane Harvey refugee and claimed to be homeless at the time.